-The NCCPR QUICK READ Almost everything on this site boiled down to two pages.
+The NCCPR QUICK READ Almost everything on this site boiled down to just over two pages.

 The Evidence is in: Foster Care vs. Keeping Families Together: The Definitive Studies.
 NCCPR’s analysis of studies comparing outcomes for more than 15,000 children, with links to the full studies.
 Children left in their own homes typically fared far better than comparably maltreated children placed in foster care.